grafana/grafana/docs/sources/panels-visualizations/_index.md

 ## Overview

-Panels are the basic building block in Grafana, composed by a query and a visualization&mdash;a graphical representation of query results&mdash;.
-You can apply [transformations][], which process the result set of a query before it’s passed on for visualization.
+Panels are the basic building block in Grafana, composed of a [query][] and a [visualization][]&mdash;a graphical representation of query results.
+Within panels, you can apply [transformations][], which process the result set of a query before it’s passed on for visualization.

 Panels offer a great deal of flexibility; they can be moved and resized within a dashboard, saved as reusable library panels, used as a data source, and include links to other data or dashboards.
+There are also a wide variety of styling and formatting options available for panels.

 Grafana’s growing suite of visualizations, ranging from time series graphs to heatmaps to cutting-edge 3D charts, help you decode complex datasets.